-We have granted the underwriters an option for a period of 30 days to purchase up to an additional 750,000 shares of common stock.
+We have granted the underwriters an option for a period of 30 days to purchase up to an additional shares of common stock.

-Certain of our existing stockholders, officers and directors have indicated an interest in purchasing up to an aggregate of approximately \$11.6 million in shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors and any of these potential investors could determine to purchase more, less or no shares in this offering.
+Entities affiliated with certain of our existing stockholders and directors have indicated an interest in purchasing up to an aggregate of approximately \$ million in shares of our common stock in this offering at the initial public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors and any of these potential investors and any of these potential investors could determine to purchase more, less or no shares in this offering.